fourTheorem/serverless-ecommerce-workshop/lessons/01-deploying-the-frontend/README.md

   - `Version` defines the policy document version (this is pretty much a copy/paste all the time and you don't have to worry about this too much)
   - `Effect`: can be `Allow` or `Deny`.
 In this case we want to _enable_ a specific behaviour, so we go for `Allow`.
-  - `Principal`: TODO: explain the concept of principal
+  - `Principal`: is used to specify the principal (a user or a service) that is allowed or denied access to a resource.
+Because we are using `*` that literally means _this rule is for everyone/everything_.
   - `Action`: an array containing one or more actions.
 An action is generally a capability of a service and it comes in the form `service:Capability`.
 In our case we want to refer to the ability of _getting objects from S3_, so we use `s3:GetObject`.
   - `Resource`: capabilities often have an effect on specific resources.
 In our case we are trying to enable `s3:GetObject` but on which resources (which bucket and which objects)?
 We can specify those resources here as an array with one or more elements.
 Every element is an **ARN** (Amazon Resource Name) expression.
 We can use `*` to indicate a class of ARNs.
 In this case `arn:aws:s3:::<FRONTEND_BUCKET>` is the ARN of the bucket and with `arn:aws:s3:::<FRONTEND_BUCKET>/*` we are indicating **all the object in that bucket**.